maltemuth/poker-hands/README.md

 # poker-hands

-A library of functinos for handling texas hold-em poker games and more.
+A library of functions for handling texas hold-em poker games and more.

 ## Why?